Delhi Sultanate: Khalji dynasty (1290–1320)

 The Khalji dynasty was of Turko-Afghan heritage.
-They were originally Turkic, but due to their long presence in Afghanistan, they were treated by others as Afghan as they adopted of some Afghan habits and customs.
-After their settlment in India they assimilated into the mass Indian Muslim settlements due to their century long domicile in India since the early Ghorid invasions.
-The dynasty later also had Hindu ancestry, through Jhatyapali (daughter of Ramachandra of Devagiri), wife of Alauddin Khalji and mother of Shihabuddin Omar.
+They were originally Turkic, but due to their long presence in Afghanistan, they were treated by others as Afghan as they adopted Afghan habits and customs.

 The first ruler of the Khalji dynasty was Jalal ud-Din Firuz Khalji.
-He came to power after the Khalji revolution which marked the transfer of power from the monopoly of Turkic nobles to a heterogeneous Indian Muslim nobility.
-The Khalji and Indo-Muslim faction had been strengthened by an ever-increasing number of converts, and took power through a series of assassinations.
-Muiz ud-Din Kaiqabad was assassinated and Jalal-ad din took power in a military coup.
-He was around 70 years old at the time of his ascension, and was known as a mild-mannered, humble and kind monarch to the general public.
-Jalal ud-Din Firuz ruled for 6 years before he was murdered in 1296 by his nephew and son-in-law Juna Muhammad Khalji, who later came to be known as Ala ud-Din Khalji.
+He was around 70 years old at the time of his ascension and was known as a mild-mannered, humble and kind monarch to the general public.
+Jalal ud-Din Firuz ruled for 6 years before he was murdered in 1296 by Muhammad Salim of Samana, on the orders of his nephew and son-in-law Juna Muhammad Khalji, who later came to be known as Ala ud-Din Khalji.